albertinad/brackets-bower/README.md

 Note that this will only work with Brackets Sprint 34 or later.

+**Note:** For some packages to install properly, you'll need to have git installed as well.

 ### Using

 1. Choose **File > Install from Bower...** or hit **Cmd/Ctrl-Shift-B**